FMLA Law

 Sakari Jarvela v.
 Crete Carrier Corporation

 Many Americans suffer from alcoholism.
 Sakera Jarvela, a commercial truck driver, is one of those individuals.
 Department of Transportation (DOT) regulations prohibit anyone with a “current clinical diagnosis of alcoholism” from driving commercial trucks.
-Jarvela’s employer, Crete Carrier Corporation, contends that it maintains a company policy that prohibits it from employing anyone who has
+Jarvela’s employer, Crete Carrier Corporation, contends that it maintains a company policy that prohibits it from employing a

 More... $0 (06-18-2014 - GA)